gtayco/test/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
-name: Feature request
+name: Enhancement Request
-about: Use to request new features to the application
+about: Use this template to identify improvements to the software

 ---